CSCI-1101-TTh12-F22/ps10/README.md

 `pip3 install jupyter`

-Or on a Windows machine, launch Command and type:
+Or on a Windows machine, launch Command and type the above command with and without the `3` or the following:

 `py -3 -m pip install jupyter`